Faizila/Password-Generator/README.md

-# Password-Generator
+# Password Generator
-Automatically generates a password based on guidelines that is set to create unpredictable passwords.
+Automatically generates a password based on guidelines that are set to create unpredictable passwords.